LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 C. Using Amazon CloudWatch, create a CloudWatch event that detects AWS CloudTrail deactivation and a separate Amazon Trusted Advisor check to automatically detect the creation of root API keys.
 Then use a Lambda function to enable AWS CloudTrail and deactivate the root API keys.
 D. Using Amazon CloudTrail, create a new CloudTrail event that detects the deactivation of CloudTrail logs, and a separate CloudTrail event that detects the creation of root API keys.
 Then use a Lambda function to enable CloudTrail and deactivate the root API keys.

-AWS Config seems correct.
+Option B AWS Config seems correct.
 But AWS config remediation works by SSM document.
-Not by Lambda.
-C may be correct
+SSM automation document can call  remediation Lambda function that removes the non-compliants.

 A company has multiple production AWS accounts.
 Each account has AWS CloudTrail configured to log to a single Amazon S3 bucket in a central account.
 Two of the production accounts have trails that are not logging anything to the S3 bucket.